jenkins-baruch/python-JPEG/README.md

 ### DCT

-The next step is the significan stage in Jpeg algorithm.
-Based on Linear Algebra, the **D**iscrete **C**osine **T**ransform represent vectors as linear combination of cosine waves ith different frequency, and then, because the humen eye sensitive only to limited frequency range, we can remove some frequencies and the image still log similar.
+The next step is the significant stage in Jpeg algorithm.
+Based on Linear Algebra, the **D**iscrete **C**osine **T**ransform represent vectors as linear combination of cosine waves ith different frequency, and then, because the human eye sensitive only to limited frequency range, we can remove some frequencies and the image still log similar.

 In general, we split the image matrix to 8*8 sub-matrices, so we can treat them as a vectors in **R**64.
 Then, we have a 64 linear independent cosine vectors which spread the space, so each sub-matrix can be represent as 64 scalars that product the independent vectors.